Mexico

 Investment Plans Transitioning to Sustainability: Resilient and Low-Emission Chiapas

-Developing an investment plan for low-emission rural development, establishing strategic alliances with other government institutions and non-governmental organizations.
+Developing an investment plan for low-emission rural development and establishing strategic alliances with other government institutions and non-governmental organizations.

 Outcomes:

-• Development of two Regional Plans covering 4 regions of the State of Chiapas;
+• Development of two Regional Plans covering four regions of the State of Chiapas;

-• Establishment of a public-private financial platform between Secretariat of Environment and Natural History and El Triunfo Conservation Fund;
+• Establishment of a public-private financial platform between the Secretariat of Environment and Natural History and the El Triunfo Conservation Fund;

 • Coordination between the Secretariats of Environment and Agriculture to promote sustainable production processes.